mjeffe/trackaler/README-docker.md

 ## Installing Laravel

-Now that your env is set up, you can install Laravel using the official installation instructions using [docker/sail](https://laravel.com/docs/8.x/installation#getting-started-on-linux).
+Now that docker is set up, you can install Laravel using the official installation instructions with [docker/sail](https://laravel.com/docs/8.x/installation#getting-started-on-linux).
 To begin with (and for the forseeable future) I only need postgres, so:
 ```